preraku/cryptogrammer/README.md

 Useful for cryptograms

 Need help with:
+- Make the phrases tables at least as long as the width of the screen
 - Use a priority queue in the backend to sort inactive puzzles (right now it is O(n) every minute).
 - Make it look better
 - Let two or more people solve the same puzzle together